Nicholas Chrysostom Matz

 Nicholas Chrysostom Matz (April 6, 1850 - August 9, 1917) was a French-born prelate of the Catholic Church.
-He served as Bishop of Denver from 1889 until his death in 1917.
+He served as bishop of Denver in Colorado from 1889 until his death in 1917.

 Biography

+Early life

-Nicholas Matz was born in Munster, Moselle (Lorraine) to Antoine and Marie-Anne (Boul) Matz.
+Nicholas Matz was born in Munster, Moselle (Lorraine) in France to Antoine and Marie-Anne (Boul) Matz.
 He began his classical course at the minor seminary of Fénétrange in 1865.

 In 1868, he and his family came to the United States, where they settled at Cincinnati, Ohio.
+He then studied for the priesthood at St. Francis Seminary and Mount St. Mary's of the West Seminary, both in Cincinnati.
+While in Cincinnati, Matz in 1869 met Bishop Joseph Projectus Machebeuf, stopping there on his way to the East Coast.
+Machebeuf recruited Matz to finish his preparation for the priesthood in Denver, Colorado, in the newly erected Apostolic Vicariate of Colorado.

+Priesthood

-He then studied for the priesthood at St. Francis Seminary and Mount St. Mary's of the West Seminary.
-He accepted an invitation from Bishop Joseph Projectus Machebeuf in 1869 to join the newly erected Apostolic Vicariate of Colorado.
-After his arrival in Colorado, Matz was ordained a priest by Bishop Machebeuf on May 31, 1874.
-He then served as a curate at the cathedral of Denver until 1877, when he became pastor of Our Lady of Lourdes Church in Georgetown, Clear Creek County, Colorado, where he erected a church, parochial school, and a hospital, which he placed under the care of the Sisters of St. Joseph.
-He was transferred to St. Anne's Church at Denver in 1885.
+Matz was ordained a priest by Machebeuf for the Apostolic Vicariate of Colorado in Denver on May 31, 1874.
+He then served as a curate at the cathedral of Denver until 1877, when he became pastor of Our Lady of Lourdes Parish in Georgetown, Colorado, a booming mining town in the Rocky Mountains While at Our Lady, he erected a church, a parochial school, and a hospital, which he placed under the care of the Sisters of St. Joseph.
+Matz was transferred to St. Anne's Parish in Denver in 1885.

-As Bishop

-Consecration

-On August 16, 1887, Matz was appointed Coadjutor Bishop of Denver and Titular Bishop of Telmissus by Pope Leo XIII.
-He received his episcopal consecration on the following October 28 from Archbishop Jean-Baptiste Salpointe.
-Upon the death of Bishop Machebeuf, Matz succeeded him as the second Bishop of Denver on July 10, 1889.